Accelerating the Path to a Cure: BrightFocus Alzheimer’s Fast Track

 Needed Now More than Ever: Interdisciplinary Collaboration

-In the Alzheimer’s field, “we need to encourage innovative thinking, new challenges, and the best ideas,” says Harry Steinbusch, PhD of Maastricht University, who co-chairs this year’s Alzheimer's Fast Track along Dr. Bovenkamp, Frank LeFerla, PhD of the University of California, Irvine, and Cynthia Lemere, PhD, of Harvard Medical School.
+In the Alzheimer’s field, “we need to encourage innovative thinking, new challenges, and the best ideas,” says Harry Steinbusch, PhD of Maastricht University, who co-chairs this year’s Alzheimer's Fast Track along Dr. Bovenkamp, Frank LaFerla, PhD of the University of California, Irvine, and Cynthia Lemere, PhD, of Harvard Medical School.

 Alzheimer's Fast Track is particularly well-suited to a field that continues to grow in its diversified approaches to the disease.
 The broad array of faculty and students at Fast Track reflects the belief that there are multiple ways to slow the disease in its different stages and forms.